 Overnight in Pumba safari cottages

-Enjoy a relaxed morning by the lodge to let the body rest after the Rwenzori hike.
+Enjoy a relaxed morning by the lodge to let the body rest after finishing hike the Rwenzori Mountains.
 Have breakfast overlooking the savanna of Queen Elizabeth national park and relax up to lunch time.
 After having lunch at the lodge you set off with your guide to go for the afternoon boat-cruise on Kazinga channel.
 This is a 2hrs boat ride on the famous 36km Kazinga channel linking Lake George and Lake Edward.
 From the boat you can see land and water adapted hippopotamuses yawning and some slashing canines to each other, the National Geographical society killing machine the Nile crocodile gaping along the banks, possibly elephants and savanna version of Pigs the Warthog- Pumba of the award winning Lion King.

 Overnight Pumba safari cottages